Electronics Engineering Technology

-The Electronics Engineering Technology program requires a focus specialization in one of the following areas to complete the AAS degree: Biomedical Electronics, Computer Engineering Technology and Electrical Power Technology.
+The Electronics Engineering Technology program requires a focus specialization in one of the following areas to complete the AAS degree: Biomedical Electronics or Computer Engineering Technology.

 Degrees and Certificates

 Electronics Engineering Technology - Basic Electronics Certificate Level 2

 Certificate Level 2